nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Example(s):**
 - `find g/CS2103T`
-  This returns the members and remarks of the existing "CS2103T" group in your contact list.
+  This displays the members and remarks of the existing "CS2103T" group in your contact list.

 **Potential error(s):**